Rare but beautiful: The art of snow

 A whiter shade of pale

-The French Impressionists understood this visual phenomenon.
+The French Impressionists recognized this visual phenomenon.
 It’s one reason why their effets de neige (effects of snow) are some of the most beautiful and daring paintings created during the second half of the nineteenth century.

 The painting on the left depicts snow-covered rooftops in Paris.
 In the background, the cloudy sky is reddish-gray.
 There are no people in the painting.